kergoth/system-setup/README.md

 ## Background and Considerations

 I have chosen to write these from scratch at this time for simplicity, and the limited support for Ansible on Windows without also having a Linux host nearby.
-I will continue to look into other options, but for now this should meet my needs.
+I will continue to look into other options, but for now, this should meet my needs.

 ## Limitations

-Currently, these scripts do not fully handle all the setup I would like, such as system bootstrapping and early configuration.
+Currently, these scripts do not fully handle everything I would like, such as system bootstrapping and early configuration.

 ## Help